Floorp-Projects/Floorp/intl/docs/locale_startup.rst

 3) Language Packs Registered
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Finally, the AddonManager registers all the language packs and they get added to :js:`L10nRegistry` and in result update LocaleService's available locales.
+Finally, the AddonManager registers all the language packs, they get added to :js:`L10nRegistry` and in result LocaleService's available locales get updated.

-That triggers language negotiation and if the language from the language pack is used in the requested list, final list of locales is being set.
+That triggers language negotiation and, if the language from the language pack is used in the requested list, final list of locales is being set.

-All of that happens before any UI is being built, but there's no guarantee of this order being preserved, so it is important to understand that depending on where the code is used during the startup it may receive different list of locales.
+All of that happens before any UI is being built, but there's no guarantee of this order being preserved, so it is important to understand that, depending on where the code is used during the startup, it may receive different list of locales.

 In order to maintain the correct locale settings it is important to set an observer on :js:`intl:app-locales-changed` and update the code when the locale list changes.